T-Systems-MMS/phonebook/docs/pages/development-guides/frontend/general-commands.md

 ---
 layout: default
 title: General Commands
+parent: Frontend
-parent: Development Guides
+grand_parent: Development Guides
-nav_order: 3
+nav_order: 300
 ---

-# :pencil: General Commands
+# :pencil: **General Commands**

 The commands used are mostly wrapped standard angular commands.
 You will find a docker command for each standard command.

-You can find all possible commands in the [package.json](https://github.com/T-Systems-MMS/phonebook/blob/master/Phonebook.Frontend/package.json`).
+You can find all possible commands in the [package.json](https://github.com/T-Systems-MMS/phonebook/blob/master/Phonebook.Frontend/package.json).

 Here is a quick overview: